Vish2476/HAVI_VISHNU/README.md

 after logging in to admin you check all the user details(status) and manage them too.

 - Backend code :- PHP,JS,Mysql(PHPMYADMIN)
-- Frontend code :- HTML,CSS,JS,Materialized CSS
+- Frontend code :- HTML,CSS,JS,Materialized CSS,json

 In simple words download the ZIP file from git repo then add to the htdocs(Suitable folder) and add the file inside database folder to your PHPMYADMIN(Suitable MYSql) and RUN then you will have the application ready.

 # Django(Python)
-But i have tried the implementation in the Django(Python Framework)
+But i have tried the implementation in the Django(Python Framework) to make use of the built in functionalities of Django